Shripad13/Ansible/README.md

 Types of facts gathers - OS details, Network interfaces, Memoory & CPU info, Disk & mounts etc

+Ansible is very rich with collections.

 By default gather_facts is yes in all playbooks, if you dont want to gather_facts then mention as no. ansible -i inv all -e ansible_user=ec2-user -e ansible_password=  -m ansible.builtin.gather_facts

+Also you can search particualr info by using grep ansible -i inv all -e ansible_user=ec2-user -e ansible_password=  -m ansible.builtin.gather_facts|grep

+You can redirect the output to some file, becoz it generated hug info of facts ansible -i inv all -e ansible_user=ec2-user -e ansible_password=  -m ansible.builtin.gather_facts > ~/op.txt